seap-udea/MontuCatalogue/README.md

 This is the tools to create the stellar catalogue for [`MontuPython`](https://github.com/seap-udea/MontuPython).

 The catalogue of `MontuPython` is an improved and slightly extended version of the incredible work of David Nash, who during almost a decade has created and released his version of the [HYG database](http://www.astronexus.com/hyg).
+This catalogue has been adapted by Prof. Jorge I. Zuluaga (Universidad de Antioquia, Colombia).

 The `MontuCatalogue` is based on HYG but several improvements and adaptations has been done for making the catalogue useful for the purposes of the package.